Computer Science and Psychology

 A second course in cognitive psychology or cognitive science may substitute for one of the courses in artificial intelligence.
 An additional course in psychology and an examination arranged with the instructor of PSYC 200 may substitute for PSYC 200.

 Approval of program The entire program of each student majoring in Computer Science and Psychology must be approved by the director of undergraduate studies in each department.
-No course in Computer Science taken Credit/D/Fail may be counted toward the major; a maximum of one course in Psychology taken Credit/D/Fail may be counted toward the major.
+No course in Computer Science taken Credit/D/Fail may be counted toward the major; no more than one course in Psychology taken Credit/D/Fail may be counted toward the major.
+For the Class of 2017 and subsequent classes, no 200-level course in Psychology taken Credit/D/Fail may be counted.

 REQUIREMENTS OF THE MAJOR